FAQs for Applicants | FAQs for Students | FAQs for Lenders

 About Zomia & Our Lending Model

-Zomia SPC is a social purpose corporation launched in 2014 to increase access to higher education among students in marginalized communities.
-We do so principally by facilitating affordable student loans, engaging a community in a peer-to-peer lending process that connects students in need with individual lenders.
+Zomia SPC is a social purpose corporation launched in 2014 to increase access to higher education among students from marginalized communities.
+We do so by providing students from marginalized communities affordable education loans that are funded by philanthropic individuals and institutions from around the world.

 In 2012, Washington State (USA) passed legislation that enabled the creation of companies that fulfilled a social purpose.
 Combining elements of for-profit and charitable organizations, social purpose corporations are similar but not identical to the more common “benefit corporations” found in many other U.S. states.